tyler-ingebrand/OperatorFunctionEncoder/README.md

 # OperatorFunctionEncoder

-This is the official repo for "Basis to Basis Operator Learning via Function Encoders".
+This is the official repo for "[Basis to Basis Operator Learning via Function Encoders](https://arxiv.org/abs/2410.00171)".
+See the [project page](https://tyler-ingebrand.github.io/OperatorFunctionEncoder/) for more information.

 ### Getting Started
 First, install torch using this website's command: